 The final part of the conversion rate is measuring the return rate of the hearing aids.
-If a client ends up returning the hearing instruments after trial, your shops have wasted a lot of time and effort.
+If a client ends up returning the hearing instruments after trial, your clinics have wasted a lot of time and effort.
 In many countries, the return rates are up to more than 50%.
 There are many reasons for this: clients feel like they’re not getting the value they expected out of the instruments, they’re having difficulties with the technology, prices, comfort, stigma, etc. Luckily, there are many things you can do to decrease return rates.

-- Set the right KPIs for the HCPs.
+- Set the right KPIs for the audiologists.
 Again, KPI setting is critical to success.
 To make sure that your staff do not oversell to your clients, they should be rewarded on the conversion rate minus the return rate.
 This will make them eager to actually make sure that they on-board the clients to the right solution and that they follow the proper fitting process.

 - Demonstrate the solutions.
 A demo of the solution is a great tool to convince the client to keep the hearing aid.
 If your client becomes reluctant to buy, educate them about why they should buy a hearing aid and what consequences hearing loss may have on their overall health, including: